BarnMTB/ZenDivider/README.md

 - Get the ZenDivider browser extension.
 Simple installation from Firefox Addons.
 One button click to create a ZenDivider tab without having to open file explorer.
 [Learn more](https://github.com/BarnMTB/ZenDividerHelper)

 ## Features
-- ✅ Single HTML file, offline.
+- ✅ Single HTML file, Does not communicate with Internet, 100% Offline.
 - ✅ Automatically focus the textbox on open.
-Load in and type away!
+Load it in and type away!
 - ✅ Press `Enter` or `Esc` to unfocus the textbox
-- ✅ Light & Dark scheme matches with the browser
+- ✅ Light & Dark scheme automatically matches with the browser
-- ✅ Blank, transparent favicon to work as a visual indent, seperating your tabs visually; directly embeded as a 8px Base64 image for a clutter-free & low memory* experience
+- ✅ Blank, transparent favicon to work as a visual indent, seperating your tabs visually; directly embeded as a 8px Base64 image for a simple singe-file experience.
 - ✅ Fonts that matches your system fonts for a native feel
 - ✅ Color schemes that matches Microsoft Edge/WinUI for a native feel